ewald-florian/Machine-Learning-From-Scratch/README.md

 # Machine-Learning-From-Scratch

-Implementing ML algorithms from scratch using only numpy is a great way to understand the functionality under the hood.
+Implementation of popular machine learning algorithms from scratch using only numpy.